 - A 15-pin D-Sub Micro-D connector used to send and receive trigger signals.

-- A status LED indicating the status of the CXP link.
+A status LED indicates the status of the CXP connection.

 |Pin (3P FPGA)||Opto-coupleda||Signal||Reference Signal|